xudshen/forest/README.md

-html2json
+forest
 =========

-better html parser using XPath
+restful api generator using XPath

 ##to do
 - parse html into json object